redox-os/book/src/repository-structure.md

 ## The Redox Project

 The `redox` project is actually just the root of the build system.
 It does not contain any of the code that the final Redox image will include.
 It includes the Makefiles, configuration files, and a few scripts to simplify setup and building.
-The `redox` project can be found [here](https://gitlab.redox-os.org/redox-os/redox).
+The `redox` project can be found on the [GitLab repository](https://gitlab.redox-os.org/redox-os/redox).

 Doing a `git clone` of `redox.git` with `--recursive` fetches the full build system, as described in the `.gitmodules` file.
 The submodules are referred to using a SHA hash to identify what commit to use, so it's possible that your fetched subprojects do not have the latest from their `master` branch.
 Once the latest SHA reference is merged into `redox`, you can update to get the latest version of the subproject.